Neeraj-2806/java-maven-app/new.md

-this is a test file done for practice and checking prupose testing and practicing the docker file
+this is a test file done for practice and checking prupose this testing and practicing the docker file